AdaGold/task-list-front-end/project-docs/wave-03.md

 ## API Endpoints:

-The API is active on Heroku at [`https://task-list-api-c17.herokuapp.com`](https://task-list-api-c17.herokuapp.com).
+There is an API active on Heroku at [`https://task-list-api-c17.herokuapp.com`](https://task-list-api-c17.herokuapp.com).

 The source code for this Task List API is available on the [`c17/solution` branch](https://github.com/adagold/task-list-api/tree/c17/solution)

 Detailed specifications for the Task List API can be reviewed in the [Task List API README](https://github.com/adagold/task-list-api/)

+You may also use your deployed version of Task List API.
+If you are using your own Task List API, you will need to update it to handle CORS (see below).

 We can see a summary of the API endpoints that we will work with for the front end features below: